lsst-sqre/sqr-039/index.rst

 This is a high-level description of the design to inform discussion.
 Specific details (choices of encryption protocols, cookie formats, session storage schemas, and so forth) will be spelled out in subsequent documents if this proposal is adopted.

-As a general design point affecting every design area, TLS is required for all traffic between the user and the Rubin Science Platform.
+As a general design point affecting every design area, TLS is required for all traffic between the user and the Science Platform.
-Communications internal to the Rubin Science Platform need not use TLS provided that they happen only on a restricted private network specific to the Rubin Science Platform deployment.
+Communications internal to the Science Platform need not use TLS provided that they happen only on a restricted private network specific to the Science Platform deployment.

 .. _initial-auth: